postman-open-technologies/lifecycle/_elements/gateway-usage-report.md

 ---
-name: Github Repository
+name: Gateway Usage Report
-description: A Github repository.
+description: A usage report for an API provided by the gateway.
 links:
     - title: Link Title
       url: http://example.com